Origen-SDK/origen_testers/templates/web/_history.md

 - Program Parsing
 - V93K support

-###NOTE: Debugger 'testers' not included in this app, please see 'Debuggers' plug-in.
+###NOTE: Debugger 'origen_testers' not included in this app, please see 'Debuggers' plug-in.

 <a class="anchor release_tag" name="v0_2_0"></a>